 Now, Bharti is considering Gopal Vittal’s accompany as its strength.
-Prior to joining Bharti, Vittal was executive director of the home and personal care business of Hindustan Unilever, and was ranked second-most powerful executive in the company, after CEO Nitin Paranjp.
+Prior to joining Bharti, Vittal was executive director of the home and personal care business of Hindustan Unilever and was ranked second-most powerful executive in the company, after CEO Nitin Paranjp.

-We cannot ignore the participation of metropolitan folks in 4G services in coming years.
+We cannot ignore the participation of Metropolitan folks in 4G services in coming years.
 Bharti has identified Delhi and Mumbai as top markets to bring more numbers of subscribers in the next five years.

 In addition to Reliance and Bharti, there are some other players in the market.
-Tikona has acquired licences for 5 circles and expected to launch its 4G services in the second half of this year, while, Aircel (having second highest number of 4G circles after Reliance) is also expected to launch its 4G services across the country later this year.
+Tikona has acquired licences for 5 circles and expected to launch its 4G services in the second half of this year, while, Aircel (having a second highest number of 4G circles after Reliance) is also expected to launch its 4G services across the country later this year.

 Anyway, neither Reliance nor Bharti Airtel is vulnerable in any aspect.
-One is lacking voice spectrum, while other is lacking in broadband spectrum.
+One is lacking voice spectrum, while other is lacking in the broadband spectrum.
 Aircel is also a big fish in the battlefield.
 Undoubtedly, a great war of 4G services is going to be started in India soon.